batamladen/Wargames-BataMladen/README.md

 # Contributing 🌟

+The platform is Open-Source-ish.
+The frontend is fully available here on GitHub while the Backend is hosted on a private server, because if we make the backend available at GitHub as well, people can just look at how the challenges are structured in the DockerImages and finish them easier.

-Everyone loves Pull Requests!
+But...
+Everyone loves Pull Requests.
+And we accept contibutions to the "Academy" section.
+We need help with writing lessons for the academy modules.

-Look at the Issues marked "Help Needed" to see planned changes and where help is needed.
+Look at the Issues marked "Help Needed" to see where help is needed in the academy.
-Or if you think the platform will be better with a certain update - Send a PR so everyone can benefit.

 For more substantial changes, open an issue to ensure we're on the same page.
 Together, we make this project better for all! ✨